edyer01/DataSciencePoject/README.md

 Question 3:

  The most interesting result from this graph is how quickly games sales for a platfrom drop off when a newer version of the platfrom is released.
+The reason behind this dropoff could be from two potential reasons.
+First, it could be becuase when a new version of a platform is released, video game publishers all stop publishing games on old platforms as they look to publish games on the new platform instead.
+Similarly, the release of a new platfrom could prompt all users of the old platfrom to stop buying games on the old platform as they have purchased the new platfrom and are purchasing games on that platfrom instead.

 # References
   https://www.geeksforgeeks.org/pandas-groupby-multiple-values-and-plotting-results/